 Cattle panels are a type of rigid welded wire fence panels.
-Made from horizontal and vertical strands of galvanized wire.
-Welded together where they intersect.
-Sometimes, they are referred to as feedlot panels.
+Made from horizontal and vertical strands of galvanized wire and welded together where they intersect.
+Sometimes, they are also referred to as feedlot panels or hog panels.

 Cattle panels come in a variety of sizes.
 However, the most common size is 50″ tall x 16′ long.
-Different lengths and mesh patterns are also available.
+Different lengths of the panels and mesh size patterns are also available.

-Because they are constructed from rigid galvanized wire, they are able to support themselves.
+Because they are constructed from rigid galvanized wire, cattle panels are able to support themselves.
 As a result, they are easy to setup and install.
-Creating a paddock or pen with a perimeter of several hundred feet is easy done in a day.
+Creating a paddock or pen with a perimeter of several hundred feet is easily done in a day.

 Cattle panels are perfect for temporary fence solutions.
 Their lightweight design makes them easy to setup or remove.
-They are easy to relocated and stack neatly and flat when not in use.
-However, they are also suitable for long term fencing projects and permanent fence installations.
+They are easy to relocated and stack flat and neat when not in use.
+However, they are also suitable for long term fencing projects and permanent cattle fence installations.

-Most manufactures use heavy gauge galvanized wire for constructing.
+Most manufactures use heavy gauge galvanized wire for constructing the panels.
 Common wire diameter ranges between 4 – 6 gauge in thickness.

 Posts for Cattle Panels